un3xpectedDev/un3xpectedDev/README.md

 ## Hi there 👋

-idk how to do things but im learning slowly
+idk how to do things but im learning slowly i will have random projects as im learning on the way just to track my progress and to be able to look back on it

 <!--
 **un3xpectedDev/un3xpectedDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.